LSAC Credential Assembly Service (CAS): What it Is and How It Works for Law School Applications

 When you register for CAS, you also get access to LSAC’s Letter of Recommendation (LOR) service.
 LSAC takes charge of sending your reference letters to every one of the schools you’re applying to, meaning your recommenders only need to upload them once.
 If you have certain recommenders for certain schools, you can control which letters go to which programs in your LSAC dashboard.

 Your recommenders will then be sent an email that requests the letter and provides instructions for submission.
 However, they are also able to send them in on paper.
 If the latter, the applicant must print the LOR form and then hand-deliver it to the recommender.
-They will send in this form with their recommendation.
+They will send in this form with their recommendation and it will be included in the final law school report.

 How Much Do Law School Applications Cost?